Founders meeting in New York City to launch the East Coast Greenway.

 - Our network grew 31% to 18,500 people who donate, volunteer, or follow our e-newsletter, Facebook page, and Twitter feed.

-- We hosted the Surgeon General Regina Benjamin for a 200-person evening group walk on the greenway in Durham early in the year.
+- We host Surgeon General Regina Benjamin for a 200-person evening group walk on the greenway in Durham.